SpacRobertFlorian/Epidemicrelief/README.md

 2 Options:

 * Form terminal: `gradle bootRun`
-* From IDE: Run main run configuration
+* From IDE: Run your main run configuration (Launcher)
 * Open the following url in your browser: http://localhost:8081/